How to apply

 In order to be eligible, applicants must do both of the following:

 - Apply for a place on a Faculty of Medicine Master's programme

 - Complete the scholarship application form

-The deadline for Faculty of Medicine Master's Scholarships 2019/20 applications has now passed.
-Application for 2020/21 will open towards the end of 2019.
+Applications for the Faculty of Medicine Master's Scholarships 2020/21 are now open, and the deadline for applications is Tuesday 28th April 2020 at 5pm CET.
 In order to be considered for a scholarship, potential candidates will need to do both of the following:

 - Apply for a place on a Master's programme run by the Faculty of Medicine

 - Complete the Master's Scholarships online application form

 It is not essential to wait for an offer of a place on a programme to be made before applying, but the initial programme application must be made before submitting the scholarship application.
 To apply for a Master's programme, please use our online admissions system.

 Scholarships are awarded to applicants who are deemed by the panel to have the greatest potential to be leaders in their chosen field.
 This is assessed through academic excellence, professional/research experience and sense of career trajectory.
 Typically, applicants should be among the highest achievers in their academic cohort or have considerable professional experience.